If ghosts really exist, why are they so camera-shy? Tony Barrell explains

 Search on the Weird Wild Web and you’ll find plenty of photographs of “ghosts”, some more convincing than others.
 Presumably, these pictures represent a small proportion of all the ghostly appearances that occur across the world, because the majority go unrecorded.
 If you’re lucky (or unlucky) enough to see a ghost, you might not be lucky enough to have a camera with you, or if you do, you may not be quick enough to snap the spook before it fades away.

 But in theory, modern technology is now making spectre-spotting easier than it has ever been in human history.
 Most of us have cameras on our mobile phones, so if we encounter a scary wraith in the pub or the supermarket, we can whip out our devices and get a nice, sharp portrait.
 Even more useful are the CCTV cameras installed here, there and everywhere, swivelling around and recording everything that happens 24/7 in all kinds of public places.
-The British Security Industry Association, who ought to know, stated in 2013 that there were between 4 million and 5.9 million CCTV cameras across the UK alone.
-That means that there could be one CCTV camera for every dozen people in Britain.
+The British Security Industry Association, who ought to know, estimated in the 2020s that there were around 21 million CCTV cameras across the UK alone.
+That means that there could be one CCTV camera for every three or four people in Britain.

 We should now be inundated with convincing and terrifying ghost photographs, prompting newspapers to print them daily on their front pages